denisbakhtin/dirk/README.md

 ## Installation

-Because the package is in its early stage, I did not push it to `pub.dev` yet.
-As soon as I make it more battle tested, will reconsider that.
+The package is in its early stage, so I decided not push it to `pub.dev` yet.
+As soon as I make it more battle tested, I will reconsider that.

 Add
 ```